 Yes.
-Unless a forum had been chosen by parties to consider the substantive claim in a foreign jurisdiction, the case may proceed on its merits in Ukraine as per the Art 7 of the Ship Arrest Convention (1952), and in some cases when domestic law otherwise gives the local Court jurisdiction, e.g.:

-- (a) any claims if one of defendants is domiciled in Ukraine; - (b) claims to a nonresident defendant in Ukraine may be filed at the place of his property location; - (c) claims arising out of employment contract with ship's crew if a claimant is domiciled in Ukraine; - (d) claims arising out of loss of life or personal injury to a person who is domiciled in Ukraine or in case the accident took place in Ukraine; - (e) claims arising out of damage caused in Ukraine to property of private persons or legal entities during the operation of a ship; - (f) claims arising out of any contract which specified a place of its execution or has to be executed in Ukraine only. - (g) claims arising out of damage, caused in Ukraine.
+Unless a forum had been chosen by parties to consider the substantive claim in a foreign jurisdiction, the case may proceed on its merits in Ukraine as per the Art 7 of the Ship Arrest Convention (1952), and in some cases when domestic law otherwise gives the local Court jurisdiction, e.g.: (a) any claims if one of defendants is domiciled in Ukraine; (b) proprietary claims relating to the possession of a ship, title to or ownership of a ship or a share in a ship; (c) claims arising out of employment contract with ship's crew if a claimant is domiciled in Ukraine; (d)claims arising out of loss of life or personal injury to a person who is domiciled in Ukraine or in case the accident took place in Ukraine; (e) claims arising out of damage caused in Ukraine to property of private persons or legal entities during the operation of a ship; (f) claims arising out of any contract which specified a place of its execution or has to be executed in Ukraine only.